Cancer and work

 • Unused annual leave accumulates over time.
 Your employer can direct you to use annual leave but the request must be reasonable.

-• Annual leave continues to accumulate when an employee takes a period of paid leave.
-Leave doesn’t accumulate during periods of unpaid leave.
+• Annual leave continues to accumulate when you take paid leave, but doesn’t accumulate during periods of unpaid leave.

 • An employee must apply for annual leave before taking it.